chipoglesby/chipoglesby.github.io/_posts/blog/2017-04-30-api-ai-with-bigquery.md

 ---
-title: "Ideas on uaing API.AI to report information from BigQuery"
+title: "Ideas on using API.AI to report information from BigQuery"
 author: chipoglesby
 comments: true
 date: "2017-04-30"